-But I felt uncomfortable, so I asked if the caps had been off.
+But I felt uncomfortable.
+My brain was not going to drop this path, so I asked if the caps had been off.

 Only weeks before her death, my brain found out that she had that intent, but of course, needed my conscious brain to figure out why.
 I asked why, but of course, I could only sit and cry because it cannot answer a “why” question.

-At the time, I was only beginning realize how the unconscious thoughts push into consciousness, as concepts, single words, flashes of images, a sound.
-I had to learn better to just let them come and the answer to “why” questions can be reached.
+At the time, I was only beginning to realize how the unconscious thoughts push into consciousness, as concepts, single words, flashes of images, a sound.
+I had to learn better to just let them come and the answer to “why” questions can be untangled.

 It suddenly dawned on me to ask, “Was it because you did not want to hurt me with the truth?”